 From 1999 to 2001, AC Transit gathered community input on how and where to implement transportation improvements in its service area.
 The Oakland-San Leandro corridor was found to have high ridership and a high potential for ridership increases.

 Federal and state officials were quick to embrace the concept and offer funding support.
 Since the publication of the BRT draft environmental review documents in 2007, AC Transit and city staff have continued to pursue community input on the proposal.
 The current BRT project has grown out of suggestions and feedback from local businesses, city governments, community groups and other stakeholders.

-With approval by the AC Transit Board of Director and both the Oakland and San Leandro city councils, the project is officially underway.
-Planners are working within the neighborhoods, ironing out final details; contractors and subcontractors are being chosen and workers are being hired.
-Construction activity will begin in late 2014 with the first BRT run planned for 2017.
+With approval by the AC Transit Board of Director and the Oakland and San Leandro City Councils, the project officially got underway.
+Planners worked within the neighborhoods, ironing out final details.
+Contractors and subcontractors were chosen and workers were hired.
+Construction activity began in late 2014 and major construction was completed in spring 2020.
+The first BRT run is planned for summer 2020.